-Everything from raw materials like iron to safety products, machined components, and logistics solutions fall into the industrial category.
+Everything from raw materials, like iron, to safety products, machined components, and logistics solutions fall into the industrial category.

-5 Best Industrial Stocks to Buy in 2020
+5 Best Industrial Stocks to Buy in 2021

-1. Raytheon Technologies (RTX)
+1. Raytheon Technologies (NYSE: RTX)

 Raytheon Technologies was recently founded, coming to life in April of 2020 as the result of a merger.
 However, its component companies have a long history in the industrial sector.

 The two companies that merged to create Raytheon Technologies were Raytheon Company and United Technologies, founded in 1922 and 1934, respectively.
-Between the two, there is almost two centuries of dominance in the industrial sector.
+Between the two, there are almost two centuries of dominance in the industrial sector.

 The combined company works across several subsectors of industry.
 Its main focus is aerospace and defense, with the company specializing in missile defense, cybersecurity, electronic warfare, and precision weapons.